Peter Smith’s Gödel Without (Too Many) Tears - Or Not?

 Peter Smith is a prominent apologist for Gödel’s incompleteness proof.
 He has written several versions of his own “proof” of incompleteness.
 All of his accounts include the same fundamental error.
 The most detailed account is to be found in his book, ‘An Introduction to Gödel’s Theorems’, (Footnote:

-ISBN: 9780521857840 See An Introduction to Gödel’s Theorems: Details.) which I have analyzed in depth in my paper A Fundamental Flaw in an Incompleteness Proof by Peter Smith PDF.
+ISBN: 9780521857840 See An Introduction to Gödel’s Theorems: Details.) which he has now made freely available as a downloadable PDF at Smith’s An Introduction to Gödel’s Theorems.
+I have analyzed the “proof” Smith presents in that book in depth in my paper A Fundamental Flaw in an Incompleteness Proof by Peter Smith.
 If you want to investigate Smith’s claims in depth, I would recommend that you follow the book and my analysis of it.

-The key place where the crucial error occurs is in Smith’s “proof” is in his “Theorem” 31, which Smith states as follows: (Footnote:
+The key place where the crucial error occurs is in Smith’s “proof” is in his “Theorem” 32, which Smith states as follows: (Footnote:

 p.r. function: a primitive recursive number-theoretic function.

-LA: A language system that can express p.r. functions.
+L: A language system that can express p.r. functions.

 wff: A well formed formula in that language.

 g.n.: A Gödel number of an expression of the language L.

 n: The number n in the format of the language L (Note: n should appear with a bar over it where it occurs in φ( n ).
 If no bar is showing, it may be due to your browser).